Goa Tourism Guide: Popular Destinations, Points Of Interest, Best Time To Visit, Things To Do & More!

 1. Vasco da Gama

 Vasco da Gama often shortened to Vasco, is the largest city in the state of Goa on the west coast of India.
-This city in the former Portuguese territory of Goa is named after the famous Portuguese explorer and navigator, Vasco da Gama (who also held title of Governor of Portuguese India).
+This city in the former Portuguese territory of Goa is named after the famous Portuguese explorer and navigator, Vasco da Gama (who also held the title of Governor of Portuguese India).
 It lies on the western tip of the Mormugao peninsula, at the mouth of the Zuari River and also serves as the headquarters of the Mormugao sub-district.
-Mormugao port remains a busy shipping route in Asia.
+Mormugao Port remains a busy shipping route in Asia.
 Even today, it is one of the major ports of India and around one-third of India’s ore exports take place here.

 Hollant (Issorcim) and Baina are two smaller beaches around Vasco.
 Apart from the nearby beaches, the city of Vasco is bereft of any major tourist attractions, the salient monument being the 400-year-old Igreja de Santo André (St. Andrew’s Church), located at the entrance of the city.
 However, the Naval Aviation Museum, near the airport is a popular tourist spot and is one of three such museums in India.
-Vasco is known for the annual Shri Damodar Bhajani Saptah fair held in Shravan month of Hindu lunar calendar preceding the festival of Nag Panchami.
+Vasco is known for the annual Shri Damodar Bhajani Saptah fair held in the Shravan month of the Hindu lunar calendar preceding the festival of Nag Panchami.
 Like all towns and cities of Goa, Vasco celebrates the Shigmo/Xigmo Carnival annually with a street parade where floats from all over Goa participate.

 2. Margao

-Margao traditionally known as Mathagra, is the second largest city by population, and the commercial and cultural capital of the Indian state of Goa.
+Margao traditionally known as Mathagra, is the second-largest city by population, and the commercial and cultural capital of the Indian state of Goa.
 The town has many sights and destinations.
-These include a large number of churches and temples in Margao, since the population is predominantly Hindu with a significant Roman Catholics present in the area.
+These include a large number of churches and temples in Margao since the population is predominantly Hindu with a significant Roman Catholics present in the area.

 Madgaon railway station is Goa’s biggest and busiest.
 Being a railway junction, it is positioned at the intersection of the Konkan Railway and the South Western Railway.
 All trains stop at Margao.
 Hence, it is used more commonly as a transit stop rather than a tourist destination by many people.
 Margao is connected by road to other cities like Mangalore, Udupi, Bhatkal, Kumta, Karwar, Ratnagiri, and Mumbai through the National Highway 66 (NH66).
 Also, there is a road, which connects Margao to Ponda and other towns of the state.